 CHANGES TO ORDERS

-6. If your delivery requirements (as to Delivery Point and/or timing) change after you place an order, we will take reasonable steps to accommodate this by rearranging deliveries.
-However, we have the right to be reimbursed any costs and expenses we reasonably incur including, without limitation, additional delivery costs, storage costs and insurance costs.
+6. If your delivery requirements (as to Delivery Point and/or timing) change after you place an Order, you may request and we may at our discretion agree to change the Order to accommodate this by rearranging deliveries.
+If we do this, you must reimburse us for any costs and expenses we reasonably incur including, without limitation, additional delivery costs, storage costs and insurance costs.

 PRODUCT DESCRIPTIONS AND QUANTITIES